|Teaching method||Contact hours|

 Thesis; UEC-51806 Advanced Microeconomics.

-The purpose of this course is to analyze the social costs and benefits of biofuels and biofuel policies (e.g., mandates, tax exemptions, and various subsidies) in assessing a broad spectrum of proclaimed public policy goals (e.g., improving the environment, energy security, or agricultural incomes).
+The purpose of this course is to analyze the economic and environmental impacts of biofuels and biofuel policies (e.g., mandates, tax exemptions, and various subsidies).
 The course will shed light on how biofuel policies established the crop-energy price link; on the contradictory effects of combining mandates with different subsidies; and on the various surprising welfare economic effects.

 After successful completion of this course students are expected to be able to: